matiaspaavilainen/Curtain-Opener/README.md

 ## Current status
 - Arduino part is done and in testing
+- Opening takes about 2 minutes and 20 seconds
 - Currently using Postman to send commands
 - Need to get started on the app